Franz Schieß: Malta and North Africa

 The ground personnel of JG 53 began their relocation to Sicily in late November 1941.
-The Geschwaderstab followed on 13 December via Mannheim-Sandhofen, Munich-Riem, Naples, finally arriving at Comiso Airfield on 15 December.
-Operating from Sicily, Schieß flew sorties over Malta scoring 11 victories.
-Throughout 1942, and re-equipped with the new Bf 109G-2, he outscored his Geschwaderkommodore.
-In November, the Stab flight itself transferred to Tunisia, where Schieß continued his success, gaining a further 13 victories, including a B-17 four-engined bomber on 29 January 1943 (36th v.)
+Equipped with the Messerschmitt Bf 109 F-4/Z, the Geschwaderstab followed on 13 December via Mannheim-Sandhofen, Munich-Riem, Naples, finally arriving at Comiso Airfield on 15 December.
+In December 1942, Schieß succeeded Oberleutnant Wilfried Pufahl as Geschwaderadjutant, the assisting officer helping the Geschwaderkommodore.
+Operating from Sicily, Schieß flew combat missions during the Siege of Malta, claiming eleven aerial victories.